fpco/applied-haskell/README.md

    you have at least version 1.7.
 2. We're going to be using LTS 11.10).
 You may as well install an unnecessarily broad number of packages right off the bat:
-   `stack build --resolver lts-11.10 classy-prelude-yesod lens rio yesod-test foldl microlens-platform wai-conduit`
+   `stack build --resolver lts-11.10 classy-prelude-yesod lens rio yesod-test foldl microlens-platform wai-conduit hspec`

      * You may also find it convenient to run `stack config set resolver lts-11.10` from outside of a project to set your global resolver to match.